-CEO stock option plan
+Legacy CEO stock option plan

-Under the CEO Stock Option Plan ("CEO Plan"), the Company's previous CEO and current CEO were granted the right to purchase Subordinate Voting Shares of the Company.
+Under the Legacy CEO Stock Option Plan ("Legacy CEO Plan"), the Company's former CEO was granted the right to purchase Subordinate Voting Shares of the Company.
 The options vest pro-rata each year and expire after eight years.
-The settlement of the option can only be into the common share equity of the Company.
+The settlement of the options can only be into the common share equity of the Company.